Smoking in Indonesia

-There are approximately 61.4 million smokers in Indonesia, among a population of 273 million people.
-Around 63% of men and 5% of women report smoking, equating to 34% of the population.
-The majority, 88% of Indonesian smokers, use clove-flavored kreteks.
-Kretek manufacturers directly employ over 180,000 people in Indonesia and an additional 10 million indirectly.
-Indonesia is the fifth largest tobacco market in the world, and in 2008 over 165 billion cigarettes were sold in the country.
+There are approximately 70.2 million smokers in Indonesia, among a population of 278 million people.
+Around 65.5% of men and 3.3% of women report smoking, equating to 34.5% of the population.
+The majority, 85% of Indonesian smokers, use clove-flavored kreteks.
+Kretek manufacturers directly employ over 600,000 people in Indonesia and an additional 6 million indirectly.
+Indonesia is the second largest tobacco market in the world, and in 2023 over 318 billion cigarettes were sold in the country.

 Major tobacco companies dominating the market in Indonesia according to the year of establishment include: